sreckoj/MQ-on-CP4I-notes/topics/customized-web-config/README.md

 /etc/mqm/web/installations/Installation1/servers/mqweb/mqwebuser.xml
 ```

-For an illustration, we will try to replace its content with the content for the [example](example/basic_registry.xml) and expose the new web interface to external users.
+For an illustration, we will try to replace its content with the content from the [example](example/basic_registry.xml) and expose the new web interface to external users.

 Those are the high-level steps:
 - Create a ConfigMap with the new content of *mqwebuser.xml*